dhengkt/CourseProject/README.md

 # CourseProject
-Projects I did when I took CSS courses
+Projects I did when I took CSS courses.

 Code are from those courses: